What is Warfarin?

 What Else Can Affect the Warfarin level in My Body?

 Besides green, leafy vegetables, other foods may interfere with the effectiveness of Warfarin, such as:

 - Canola oil

 - Cranberry juice/cranberry products

 - Alcoholic beverages

-The most important thing to remember is to eat what you normally eat and do not make any sudden changes in your diet without notifying our Coumadin department.
+The most important thing to remember is to eat what you normally eat and do not make any sudden changes in your diet without notifying our Warfarin Department.

 Why Does My Blood Have to Be Monitored?

 The purpose of Warfarin therapy is to decrease the clotting tendency of the blood, but not to prevent it from clotting completely.
 As we have established, many factors can increase or decrease the effectiveness of Warfarin.
 It is for these reasons that it is important to monitor the effect of Warfarin closely with blood testing.

 The blood test used to measure the time it takes for blood to clot is referred to as a prothrombin time test, or protime (PT).
 The PT is reported as the International Normalized ratio (INR), which is a more standard way to express the PT value among different labs.
 The target range for your INR depends on your medical condition, or the reason for taking the Warfarin.
 It is important for you to know your target range and to also know your most recent INR result.